|Nutritional Guidelines (per serving)|

 You could add other vegetables to this pilaf if you'd like.
 Some minced garlic would be good, as would some frozen corn or green beans.
 Sometimes we omit the mushrooms and stir in dried cranberries or cherries during the last hour of cooking time.

 Canned mushrooms are used in this recipe because fresh mushrooms would give off too much liquid as they cook.
 The canned mushrooms are already cooked, so they just add an intense meaty flavor to the dish.

 Spray a 3-quart slow cooker with nonstick cooking spray.

 Rinse the wild rice in a colander and drain well.

 Combine the wild rice in the prepared crockpot together with onion, salt, pepper, chicken broth, water, mushrooms, and thyme and mix well.

-Cover crockpot and cook on high for 3-4 hours or on low for 7-8 hours.
+Cover crockpot and cook on high for 3 to 4 hours or on low for 7 to 8 hours.
 If you have a newer, hotter cooking slow cooker, check at three hours on high and six hours on low.

 The pilaf is done when the rice is tender and has absorbed the liquid.